8bit-Dude/8bit-Unity/projects/demos/readme.txt

  contained in 8bit-Unity:

 	- Text display
+	- Music playback
+	- Joystick reading
+	- Networking (UDP/TCP/URL)
 	- Bitmap display
-	- Sprite drawing and collisions
+	- Sprite drawing
-	- Joystick reading
-	- Music playback
 	- SFX playback
-	- UDP networking (on Apple//, Atari and C64)

-The UDP example talks to the 8bit-Unity server.
+The TCP/UDP example talks to the 8bit-Unity server.
-To setup your own server, check out the files in /server
+To setup your own server, check out the files in /[python]